Waltxr/frontend-exercise-public/SOLUTION.md

 })
 ```

-## Exercise Requirements
+## Met Requirements
-1. The Component can have multiple instances on the same page.
+- The Component can have multiple instances on the same page.
 There are currently three functioning Autocomplete components on the page in my solution.

-2. The "States" example using a static data array continues to work.
+- The "States" example using a static data array continues to work.

-3. The component is designed to accept any HTTP endpoint.
+- The component is designed to accept any HTTP endpoint.
 This is demonstrated by the addition of an Autocomplete component on this page that uses a list of Public APIs as a data resource: https://api.publicapis.org/entries.
 This works by writing the fetch function in index.js and passing it as an argument when creating an instance of Autocomplete.

-4. Component works correctly in Chrome.
+- Component works correctly in Chrome.

-5. I chose not to use jQuery or Lodash.
+- I chose not to use jQuery or Lodash.
 Everything is vanilla js.

-6. I made slight modifications to the existing code.
+- I made slight modifications to the existing code.
 In the init() function there is a conditional which determines if the component is using a static data array or an http data source.
 Then it calls a different function depending on the condition. getResults, onQueryChange, updateDropdown and createResultsEl all remain the same, and are used when pulling data from an http resource.